trizahl/ink-kit/README.md

   ...
 ```

-If you want to programatically set this value, you can use the `useInkThemeClass`:
+If you want to programmatically set this value, you can use the `useInkThemeClass`:

 ```tsx
 const theme = getMyCurrentTheme();